ggradara/ProBE/README.md

 - UniProt Knowledgebase (fasta): A FASTA file of protein sequences.
 For maximum coverage, we recommend concatenating UniProt SwissProt and TrEMBL.
 Available from [UniProt](https://www.uniprot.org/uniprotkb).

-- You must also download the diamond_data directory and its contents from this github repository and make it available for the pipeline, providing its path in the config file.
+- You must also download the diamond_data directory and its contents from the newest release and make it available for the pipeline, providing its path in the config file.

 ### Configuration (config.yaml)